secretstartups/handbook/people-group/group-conversations/index.html.md

 ## After the Call

 1. Once the call has finished, quickly audit the YouTube video for any issues (e.g., another stream on the video, errant transcript in the description).
 If you identify any issues with the video, [contact Security immediately](/handbook/engineering/security/#engaging-the-security-on-call).
 1. All calls are published live to YouTube, with the exception of Finance, Sales, Security, and Partnerships.
-Every call is reviewed live to change livestream to private should anything confidential arise.
+Every call is reviewed live to change stream to private should anything confidential arise.
 1. If streaming live is not available, ensure the call is [uploaded to Youtube](/handbook/marketing/marketing-operations/youtube/#uploading-conversations-to-youtube) and then announced in the appropriate slack channel. (i.e. `#whats-happening-at-gitlab`, `#apac`)
-1. The conversation is also announced on and the recording linked from our company call agenda.
 1. Calls are 5 times a week 30 minutes before the company call, 8:00 to 8:25am Pacific.
 1. The call is recorded automatically, and all calls are transferred every hour to a Google Drive folder called "GitLab Videos", which is accessible to all users with a GitLab.com e-mail account.
 1. Video recordings will be published on our blog so contributors, users, and customers can see it.
 We're aiming to publish a blog post once a week of that weeks' recordings with the matching slides in one go.